Longer95479/Longer95479.github.io/_posts/fast-drone/2024-02-26-wall-follower.md

 ## Modification in fast-drone source code

-`Wall follower` calss should be added in `EGOPlannerManager` class, rather than creating a new nodes, as `GridMap::Ptr grid_map_` can only be observable in `EGOPlannerManager` class to be reused.
+`Wall follower` class should be added in `EGOPlannerManager` class, rather than creating a new nodes, as `GridMap::Ptr grid_map_` can only be observable in `EGOPlannerManager` class to be reused.

 ### Three steps need to be done while adding a new package in the catkin workspace to develop a project